After studying this chapter, you will be able to

 Two types of somatosensory signals that are transduced by free nerve endings are pain and temperature.
 These two modalities use thermoreceptors and nociceptors to transduce temperature and pain stimuli, respectively.
 Temperature receptors are stimulated when local temperatures differ from body temperature.
 Some thermoreceptors are sensitive to just cold and others to just heat.
 Nociception is the sensation of potentially damaging stimuli.
 Mechanical, chemical, or thermal stimuli beyond a set threshold will elicit painful sensations.
 Stressed or damaged tissues release chemicals that activate receptor proteins in the nociceptors.
 For example, the sensation of heat associated with spicy foods involves capsaicin, the active molecule in hot peppers.
 Capsaicin molecules bind to a transmembrane ion channel in nociceptors that is sensitive to temperatures above 37°C. The dynamics of capsaicin binding with this transmembrane ion channel is unusual in that the molecule remains bound for a long time.
 Because of this, it will decrease the ability of other stimuli to elicit pain sensations through the activated nociceptor.
 For this reason, capsaicin can be used as a topical analgesic, such as in products such as Icy Hot™.

 If you drag your finger across a textured surface, the skin of your finger will vibrate.
-Such low frequency vibrations are sensed by mechanoreceptors called Merkel cells, also known as type I cutaneous mechanoreceptors.
+Such low-frequency vibrations are sensed by mechanoreceptors called Merkel cells, also known as type I cutaneous mechanoreceptors.
 Merkel cells are located in the stratum basale of the epidermis.
-Deep pressure and vibration is transduced by lamellated (Pacinian) corpuscles, which are receptors with encapsulated endings found deep in the dermis, or subcutaneous tissue.
-Light touch is transduced by the encapsulated endings known as tactile (Meissner) corpuscles.
+Deep pressure and the vibration are transduced by lamellated (Pacinian) corpuscles, which are receptors with encapsulated endings found deep in the dermis, or subcutaneous tissue.
+A light touch is transduced by the encapsulated endings known as tactile (Meissner) corpuscles.
 Follicles are also wrapped in a plexus of nerve endings known as the hair follicle plexus.
 These nerve endings detect the movement of hair at the surface of the skin, such as when an insect may be walking along the skin.
 Stretching of the skin is transduced by stretch receptors known as bulbous corpuscles.
-Bulbous corpuscles are also known as Ruffini corpuscles, or type II cutaneous mechanoreceptors.
+Bulbous corpuscles are also known as Ruffini corpuscles or type II cutaneous mechanoreceptors.

 Other somatosensory receptors are found in the joints and muscles.
 Stretch receptors monitor the stretching of tendons, muscles, and the components of joints.
 For example, have you ever stretched your muscles before or after exercise and noticed that you can only stretch so far before your muscles spasm back to a less stretched state?
 This spasm is a reflex that is initiated by stretch receptors to avoid muscle tearing.
 Such stretch receptors can also prevent over-contraction of a muscle.
 In skeletal muscle tissue, these stretch receptors are called muscle spindles.
 Golgi tendon organs similarly transduce the stretch levels of tendons.
 Bulbous corpuscles are also present in joint capsules, where they measure stretch in the components of the skeletal system within the joint.
 The types of nerve endings, their locations, and the stimuli they transduce are presented in Table (Mechanoreceptors of Somatosensation).